pivotal/docs-platform-automation/docs/reference/task.md

 This task requires a config file specific to the IaaS being deployed to.
 Please see the [configuration][opsman-config] page for more specific examples.

+The task does specific CLI commands for the creation of the Ops Manager VM on each IAAS.

+* AWS
+    1. It requires the image YAML file from Pivnet.
+    1. Validates the existence of the VM if defined in the statefile, if so do nothing
+    1. Chooses the correct ami to use based on the provided image YAML file from Pivnet.
+    1. Creates the vm configured via opsman config and the image YAML.
+This only attaches existing infrastructure to a newly createdVM.
+This does not create any new resources.
+    1. The public IP address, if provided, is assigned after successful creation.
+* Azure
+    1. It requires the image YAML file from Pivnet.
+    1. Validates the existence of the VM if defined in the statefile, if so do nothing
+    1. Copies the image (of the OpsMan VM from the specified region) as a blob into the specified storage account.
+    1. Creates the OpsManager image
+    1. Creates a VM from the image.
+This will use unmanaged disk (if specified), and assign a public and/or private IP.
+       This only attaches existing infrastructure to a newly createdVM.
+This does not create any new resources.
+* GCP
+    1. It requires the image YAML file from Pivnet.
+    1. Validates the existence of the VM if defined in the statefile, if so do nothing
+    1. Creates a compute image based on the region specific Ops Manager source URI in the specified Ops Manager account.
+    1. Creates a VM from the image.
+This will assign a public and/or private IP address, VM sizing, and tags.
+       This does not create any new resources.
+* Openstack
+    1. It requires the image YAML file from Pivnet.
+    1. Validates the existence of the VM if defined in the statefile, if so do nothing
+    1. Recreates the image in openstack if it already exists to validate we are using the correct version of the image
+    1. Creates a VM from the image.
+This does not create any new resources.
+    1. The public IP address, if provided, is assigned after successful creation.
+* Vsphere
+    1. It requires the image YAML file from Pivnet.
+    1. Validates the existence of the VM if defined in the statefile, if so do nothing
+    1. Build ipath from the provided datacenter, folder, and vmname provided in the config file.
+The created VM is stored on the generated path.
+If folder is not provided, the vm will be placed in the datacenter.
+    1. Creates a VM from the image provided to the `create-vm` command.
+This does not create any new resources.

 ### credhub-interpolate
 Interpolate credhub entries into configuration files